lyricnight/infinity-newbase/README.md

 # Infinity
 ````
-Infinity is a 1.20.4 client, made by lyric and Valser, with a custom event system thanks to RailHack.
+Infinity is a 1.20.6 client, made by lyric and Valser, with a custom event system thanks to RailHack.
 The client was made to learn how to develop on the Fabric platform, and newer versions of Minecraft.
-The client is not intended to be used by itself - it is meant to be a 'side' client to something like Future.
+The client is not intended to be used, as none of the people with access to it play the game, making it more of a learning experience.
+The client's design philosophy reflects that of a 'side' client, ie it is intended to be used alongside another client such as Future.

 The client has several ways that it is optimised:
 - Using mixins to handle certain reoccuring events rather than the EventBus to reduce latency (see OtherEntityManager for examples)